Praju29/Java/README.md

 one.java--
 This Java program demonstrates how to shuffle the elements of an integer array using the Fisher-Yates shuffle algorithm.
 It randomly rearranges the elements to achieve a randomized order.

+# Roman Numeral to Integer Converter in Java
+two.java--
+This is a simple Java program that converts a Roman numeral in capital letters to an integer.
+The program takes a Roman numeral as input and returns the equivalent integer value.

 ## Getting Started

 To use this program, you should have Java installed on your computer.
 Follow these steps: